 Credit cards aren’t an option when visiting Qantas Business Class lounges—there are a handful of credit cards that each offer two entries per calendar year to Qantas Clubs as a perk, but the Qantas Domestic Business Lounges are limited to status holders and travellers in Business Class only.

-Access to this lounge is granted even on the shortest Business Class flights out of Melbourne, so if you have some spare change, redeeming 16,000 points is all it takes to book a Business ticket to Sydney or another nearby destination.
+Access to this lounge is granted even on the shortest Business Class flights out of Melbourne, so if you have some spare Qantas Points lying around, all it takes is booking a Business Class ticket to Sydney or another nearby destination.
 If you have Platinum status or higher, you can access this lounge even when on a cheap domestic Jetstar flight.

 The Qantas Domestic Business Lounge Melbourne is an outstanding renovated space for travellers to stop through, like its counterparts in Brisbane and Perth.

 The Spice Bar is the standout feature of the lounge, offering flavoursome made-to-order dishes that make for a welcome change from the usual domestic lounge salad bar.

 Travellers will find the amenities up-to-scratch, whether you are ducking in after a day of work or connecting from a long international flight.
 Expansive window views offer a great look at Qantas’ day-to-day operations in Melbourne.